-48 CFR 31.2 Federal Acquisition Regulations (FAR) and 48 CFR 731.2 USAID Acquisition Regulations (AIDAR) - Cost Principles for Commercial Organizations b.
-It is the recipient's responsibility to ensure that costs incurred are in accordance with the applicable cost principles, meaning the costs are (1) reasonable: costs which are generally recognized as ordinary and necessary and would be incurred by a prudent person in the conduct of normal business; (2) allocable: incurred specifically for this award; and (3) allowable: conform to any limitations in this award.
+48 CFR 31.2 Federal Acquisition Regulations (FAR) and 48 CFR 731.2 USAID Acquisition Regulations (AIDAR) - Cost Principles for Commercial Organizations

+- b.
+It is the recipient's responsibility to ensure that costs incurred are by the applicable cost principles, meaning the costs are (1) reasonable: costs which are generally recognized as ordinary and necessary and would be incurred by a prudent person in the conduct of normal business; (2) allocable: incurred specifically for this award; and (3) allowable: conform to any limitations in this award.
 The recipient must obtain any prior written approvals from the AO that are required by the applicable cost principles.
-The recipient may obtain the AO's written determination on whether specific costs not clearly addressed in the applicable cost principles are allowable or allocable.
-The AO reserves the right to make a final determination on the allowability of costs.
+The recipient may obtain the AO's written determination on whether specific costs not addressed in the applicable cost principles are allowable or allocable.
+The AO reserves the right to make a final determination on the allowability of costs. - c.

-c.
 USAID will not pay any profit or fee to the recipient or subrecipients of a grant or cooperative agreement.
-This restriction does not apply to procurements under this award made in accordance with Standard Provision, "Procurement Policies."

-d.
-The recipient must retain documentation to support charges to this award for a period of three years from the date of submission of the final expenditure report in accordance with the Standard Provision, "Accounting, Audit, and Records."
+This restriction does not apply to procurements under this award made by Standard Provision, "Procurement Policies." - d.
+The recipient must retain documentation to support charges to this award for three years from the date of submission of the final expenditure report by the Standard Provision, "Accounting, Audit, and Records." - e.

-e.
 This provision must be incorporated into all subawards and contracts, which are paid on a cost reimbursement basis.